-It sent a thrill of delight in my heart to hear that the Indian troops were allowed to go to Europe, in their thousands to fight against the best military power in the world a n d t h a t they had acquainted themselves with such splendour covered with military glory.
+It sent a thrill of delight in my heart to hear that the Indian troops were allowed to go to Europe, in their thousands to fight against the best military power in the world and that they had acquainted themselves with such splendour and were covered with military glory.
 Thank God!
 Manliness after all is not dead yet in the land!
-And what a funny thing!
-We have been trying our best to encourage foreign travel and used to congratulate ourselves if a dozen could be sent a year 1 And now Providence has done what we could not - thousands of Hindus, orthodox like the Gurkhas and Rajputs and reformed like the Shikhs have crossed the sea and under the Government patronage!
-Now let our Pandits sit hatching over the eggs of Shastrarth to see if foreign travel is permissible to the Hindu or not?
+And a funny thing!
+We have been trying our best to encourage foreign travel and used to congratulate ourselves if a dozen could be sent a year!
+And now Providence has done what we could not - thousands of Hindus, orthodox like the Gurkhas and Rajputs and reformed like the Shikhs have crossed the sea and under the Government patronage!
+Now let our Pandits sit hatching over the eggs of 'शास्त्रार्थ' to see if foreign travel is permissible to the Hindus or not?
 Permissible or not, the Hindus have crossed the sea, and in crossing it they have crossed an epoch!
-What the crusades have done for Europe by bringing it in contact w it h the superior civilization of Asia, this conflict with the Europeans of our Hindu troops across the seas, will do for India - for Asia.
+What the crusades have done for Europe by bringing it in contact with the superior civilization of Asia, this conflict with the Europeans of our Hindu troops across the seas, will do for India - for Asia.

 As for the petition, that is made for the release of Political prisoners in the Punjab we can hardly thank them sufficiently for this their charitable deed.
-You may be knowingly by this time that some of us have already volunteered, to go to the front of the War and I am glad to inform you that Government have made a special note of it, though no answer could come as yet.
+You may be knowing by this time that some of us have already volunteered, to go to the front of the War and I am glad to inform you that Government have made a special note of it, though no answer could come as yet.

-By the by, please to write of the rumour t h a t some M P had asked a question in the Parliament about me, or some of us before the war broke out, be true and if so the particulars of it.
-Did you get the poems on Guru and Ravi ?
+By the by , please to write of the rumour that some M.P. had asked a question in the Parliament about me, or some of us before the war broke out, be true and if so the particulars of it.
+Did you get the poems on Guru and Ravi?

 It pained me very much to hear, that Hon.
 Gokhale was dead.
 He was after all a great patriot.
 True, at times, especially in panics, he used to say and do things, which he himself must have been ashamed of a few months after, to own.
-But then, his life was dedicated to the service of Motherland and there was very little personal and selfish about him.
+But then his life was dedicated to the service of motherland and there was very little personal and selfish about him.
 All along his life, he served Her and for the good of Her, as he saw it.
-How anxious I was to see him, before death parted us; and to compare notes as he had said to be in London when we saw each other for the last time.
-We could not agree on certain points and he said 'well Mr. Savarkar, come !
-We will see each other after some six years and then would compare notes' !
-Maharashtra must send some one - worthier than he - to his place in Councils.
+How anxious I was to see him, before death parted us; and to compare notes as he had said to me in London when we saw each other for the last time.
+We could not agree on certain points and he said 'well Mr. Savarkar, come!
+We will see each other after some six years and then would compare notes'!
+Maharashtra must send some one -worthier than he - to his place in councils.
 If every Indian could do at least as much as he did!